Saturday, July 16, 2022

 The problem with that approach is highlighted with the recent controversy in the FDA approval of aducanumab ( an anti-beta~amyloid antibody) for Alzheimer’s Disease or mild cognitive impairment.
 The biomarker of PET visualized beta~amyloid plaques were significantly improved in two clinical trials relative to placebo.
 Both of these trials were terminated early when it became apparent, they would not reach primary efficacy endpoints.
 In this case, the drug did not reach clinical efficacy as a disease-modifying drug and it is effective against a biomarker that may not be a true marker of the pathophysiology of Alzheimer’s Disease.
 Additionally, the drug was associated with amyloid-related imaging abnormalities (ARIA) at a significantly higher rate than placebo.
 These lesions were thought to represent vasogenic edema and microhemorrhages and necessitate careful screening at baseline for preexisting vascular disease.

-There are seemed to be a bias in the literature on where the term was used.
+There are biases in the literature on where the term was used.
 Disease-modifying seems to be associated primarily with rheumatological and some specific illnesses like multiple sclerosis.
 In other areas it is mentioned primarily as an absence as in: “there are no disease-modifying drugs for this condition”.

 What are the main points that I tried to incorporate into the diagram?